-Man arrested on suspicion of assaulting police officer after ambulance and taxi crash
+Man arrested on suspicion of drink driving after ambulance and taxi crash

 Neither of the injuries were considered to be life-threatening or life-changing, but the busy road did have to be closed off by police officers until after 1pm.

-Following the crash a man was also arrested on suspicion of failing to provide a sample, assaulting a police officer, and causing criminal damage.
+Following the crash a man was arrested on suspicion of drink driving and criminal damage.

-He has been released under investigation.
+He has since been released under investigation.

 A spokesman for Essex Police said: “Anyone who witnessed the incident or has any information is asked to call us on 101 and cite incident 204 of March 5.”